Does Wells Fargo Allow Mortgage Assumptions : The Insider’s Guide

 Does Wells Fargo Allow Mortgage Assumptions?

 Yes, Wells Fargo does allow mortgage assumptions in certain cases.
-However, it’s important to note that not all loans are assumable, and there are specific criteria that need to be met for an assumption to be approved.
+However, it’s essential to note that not all loans are assumable, and specific criteria must be met for an assumption to be approved.

 Assumable Vs. Non-assumable Loans

 Wells Fargo offers both assumable and non-assumable loans.
-Non-assumable loans are those in which the terms explicitly state that the loan cannot be assumed by a new borrower.
+Non-assumable loans are those in which the terms explicitly state that a new borrower cannot assume the loan.
 On the other hand, assumable loans are eligible for assumption by a qualified buyer.

 Eligibility For Mortgage Assumption

-In order for a mortgage assumption to be considered by Wells Fargo, certain conditions must be met.
+For a mortgage assumption to be considered by Wells Fargo, specific conditions must be met.
 These conditions include:

-• The loan must be assumable according to the loan terms;
+• The loan must be assumable according to the terms.

-• The buyer must qualify for assumption according to Wells Fargo’s credit and income guidelines;
+• They must qualify for assumption according to Wells Fargo’s credit and income guidelines.

 • The assumption must comply with applicable laws and regulations.